inkcodesign/inkstylelibrary01/_messaging/03-key-messages.md

 #### **Our Approach**

-**Transform your B2B marketing with a human-to-human mindset.**
+**We maximize impact and value through audience-centered communications.**

-We match powerful analytics with an approach that embraces empathy and curiosity to connect your brand with the people it serves.
-Understanding your customers through data and discussion uncovers the biggest opportunities for marketing communications.
-We bring your story to life in a way that resonates, educates, and incites action.
+Zeroing in on your target audiences enables us to achieve the greatest possible impact with our programs while optimizing resources.
+With deep audience understanding – built through research, empathy, and experience – we connect your brand with the people it serves when and where it matters.
+We bring your story to life in a way that incites action.

 ---

 #### **Our Work**

-**We power creative intuition with data-driven insights to help you reach what’s next.**
+**We remove the guesswork with data-driven insights and proven success.**

-By using timely data to inform and evaluate every aspect of our work, we’re able to test concepts, pivot when needed, and de-risk the pursuit of uncharted territory.
-We bring together left and right brain thinkers to create campaigns that are inspired by fresh ideas, backed by data and insights, and built on proven success.
+By using timely data to guide and evaluate every aspect of our work, we’re able to test, adapt, and scale our strategies.
+We bring together specialists from across marketing channels to coordinate campaigns that are informed by data, sparked by creative intuition, and validated by experience.

 ---

 #### **Our Partnership**

-**When change is the only constant, you need a partner who leads in real time.**
+**We lead you through change with agility.**

 Whether it’s a shift in business priorities, customer behavior, or the market, success depends on our ability to evolve quickly enough to be effective.
-We run planning and execution in parallel, guiding you through the changes that impact your business.
-With a marketing program that’s responsive, we can seek out emerging opportunities while building an enduring brand.
+We guide you through the communications challenges that impact your business, adapting our strategy to ensure we’re always tracking toward your ultimate goals.